 These bills can add up quicker than you may think.
 In addition, many concussion victims must take time from work on the doctor’s orders.
 This is especially true if your job involves inherent risks of falling or other head trauma.
 You can lose income for each hour and day you miss from work.

 When you file a claim for benefits and provide evidence of your injuries and medical expenses, your employer’s workers’ compensation insurer should cover your medical bills and a percentage of your lost wages.
 If you cannot work for an extended period of time, you may be eligible for temporary disability payments.
 The workers’ compensation process can be more complicated than you would think, however, and you should always consult with an attorney to ensure you receive the full benefits you deserve after a concussion.

 Speak With Our Maryland Work Injury Attorneys Right Away

-The workers’ compensation lawyers at Alpert Schreyer, LLC, help injured workers receive the benefits they need and deserve.
+The workers’ compensation lawyers at Alpert Schreyer Poe, help injured workers receive the benefits they need and deserve.
 Call (301) 812-4777 or contact us online for a free case evaluation regarding your situation.